alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Generating user CSV file
   + Make a new copy of the user details template file from `C:\Installation\user_details_template.csv` on the SHM DC1 domain controller.
-  We suggest naming this `YYYYDDMM-HHMM_user_details.csv` but this is up to you
+  We suggest naming this `YYYYMMDD-HHMM_user_details.csv` but this is up to you
   + Add your details to create a researcher account for yourself.
     + `SamAccountName`: Log in username **without** the @domain bit.
 Use `firstname.lastname` format and please stick to unnaccented lower case ascii letters with a period separating the name parts.
 Maximum length is 20 characters.
     + `GivenName`: User's first / given name